huhwhatbruh/SSHDash/README.md

 # SSHDash
 SSHDASH is a sleek, all-in-one SSH dashboard that auto-connects to your server and gives you a real-time command center.
 Split into multiple panes, it shows your terminal, system stats, and essential server tools all in one smooth, modern interface.
+I just wanted a good looking SSH client cuz lowk ts pmo how terrible most of the SSH gui clients are.

 Written in Python